 G. Inventories

-Inventories are recorded at cost, with cost being generally determined on a first-in, first-out or average basis.
+Inventories are recorded at lower of cost or net-realizable value, with cost being generally determined on a first-in, first-out or average basis.
 Inventories consist primarily of supplies in storerooms and physical plant stores.

 H. Capital Assets